 The church where we are now members is boringly normal and I say that in the very best sense in every way.
 It is a relief to be there for an hour or so each week and truly escape the world (as much as we can given the state we live in where we are still locked down and harassed).
 The pastor preaches the Word of God focusing on the Gospel and how to follow Jesus according to the Word.
 The people are regular people who live their lives.
 Most of the congregation is from a few small towns and the surrounding rural area.
 It’s just so very normal in the nice flyover country kind of way.
 Of course it isn’t perfect.
 No church is.
 It’s facing challenges of its own.
 But it is so not wrapped up in the insanity of the world.
 It’s quiet, Bible-driven, Jesus-focused, and normal.
 I don’t know how else to describe it.
 Normal sounds so boring, but in a world where people are crying out for normality, it just is.

-The other big thing that happened over the past week since I last wrote is that I deleted two posts and completely closed my printables store on Teachers Pay Teachers.
+The other big thing that happened over the past week since I last wrote is that I completely closed my printables store on Teachers Pay Teachers after writing I Removed My Products From Teachers Pay Teachers Due To Their Anti-Racist Agenda and publishing a guest post called Teachers Pay Teachers and Equity Funding.
 I’m not going to rehash publicly what happened after I shared my post in a particular forum.
 Suffice it to say that I was roundly attacked and realized there was no point in sticking around.
 I was now clearly persona non grata from that point forward after speaking against the orthodoxy and acceptable narrative.
-So I have shaken the dust from my sandals, moved on, and wish them luck.
-As Lin Wood says on Telegram to those who oppose him, “Good luck.”
+So I have shaken the dust from my sandals and moved on.

 The life-changing event that did not happen, thank God, involved my brother.
 He was rear-ended by a drunk driver, but thankfully walked away with his life.
 You can see the picture of what’s left of his car here on my Gab account.
 Very thankful he was spared and that his children were not in the back seat.